Build System

 LLVM SHA verification

 When using a pre-built LLVM (via MLIR_PREFIX or TTLANG_USE_TOOLCHAIN), the build verifies the installed LLVM was built from the expected commit.
-The expected SHA is read from third-party/tt-mlir/env/CMakeLists.txt (LLVM_PROJECT_VERSION), and the actual SHA is read from <prefix>/include/llvm/Support/VCSRevision.h.
+The expected SHA is the commit recorded by the third-party/llvm-project submodule gitlink, and the actual SHA is read from <prefix>/include/llvm/Support/VCSRevision.h.
 On mismatch, cmake emits a FATAL_ERROR.
 Pass -DTTLANG_ACCEPT_LLVM_MISMATCH=ON to proceed despite the mismatch.
+When the submodule is not populated (the usual case with a pre-built toolchain), the check is skipped.

 Uplifting Submodules

-Each submodule in third-party records its commit independently; the three recorded commits are not derived from one another.
+Each submodule in third-party records its commit independently; the two recorded commits are not derived from one another.

 • The tt-metal and public ttnn provenance versions are recorded in third-party/tt-metal-version.
 See Updating tt-metal.